egecansen/resume/README.md

 ## About

-Passionate Test Automation Engineer with experience in software automation, Java, and Object-Oriented Programming principles.
+Experienced Test Automation Engineer with a solid background in software automation, Java, and Object-Oriented Programming principles.
 Committed to delivering high-quality results and continuously improving software performance.

 Experienced in;
 - Designing and implementing test automation frameworks using ***Selenium***, ***Page Object Model*** design pattern, and ***BDD*** approach.